-In 1993 Bill was named Clinical Studies Management Team Leader – Neupogen, where he was responsible for the clinical development of Neupogen for use in infectious diseases such as HIV.
-Bill was appointed Product Development Team Leader for Kineret in 1997.
+In 1993, Rich was named Clinical Studies Management Team Leader – Neupogen, where he was responsible for the clinical development of Neupogen for use in infectious diseases such as HIV.
+He was appointed Product Development Team Leader for Kineret in 1997.
 In this role he was responsible for the development and implementation of worldwide strategies to move Kineret through clinical development, product registration and commercialization.

-Between 2002 and 2006, Bill held leadership positions with increasing responsibilities in R&D and Operations.
-In 2006, Bill began managing a global operations team in support of Amgen’s international expansion, where he assumed responsibilities for Operations at Amgen KK, Amgen’s Japanese affiliate.
-In 2008, Amgen decided to divest the AKK group and to partner our products in Japan with local pharmaceutical companies.
-At this time Bill created the Operation Alliance Management function.
+Between 2002 and 2006, Rich held leadership positions with increasing responsibilities in R&D and Operations.
+In 2006, he began managing a global operations team in support of Amgen’s international expansion, where he assumed responsibilities for Operations at Amgen KK, Amgen’s Japanese affiliate.
+In 2008, Amgen decided to divest the AKK group and to partner their products in Japan with local pharmaceutical companies.
+At this time, Rich created the Operation Alliance Management function.

-Prior to joining Amgen, Bill worked at ICI Stuart pharmaceuticals, Allergan and the Children’s Cancer Study Group.
+Prior to joining Amgen, he worked at ICI Stuart pharmaceuticals, Allergan, and the Children’s Cancer Study Group.

 Celebrating 25 years of innovation!
 25.kgi.edu.